 You can use the DIP website without registering any personal information, but this will mean you will not be able to receive email alerts.

 Checking or changing personally identifiable information

-DIP does not disclose any personally identifiable information, except when we have your permission or under special circumstances, such as when we believe in good faith that the law requires it.
+As a general rule, DIP will not disclose any of your personally identifiable information, except when we have your permission or under special circumstances, such as when we believe in good faith that the law requires it.
 We do not sell or rent user information to anyone.
 From time to time, we agree with other like-minded organisations to write to some of each other’s subscribers, for the mutual benefit of both.